Chart Color Schemes

 Educational outcomes in Dorrigo fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 25.9% of residents currently enrolled in formal education, including 10.2% in primary, 7.0% in secondary, and 2.3% pursuing tertiary education.
-Dorrigo has a network of 8 schools educating approximately 306 students, comprising 6 primary, 1 secondary, and 1 K-12 school.
-School places per 100 residents (9.5) are below the regional average (15.7), with some students likely attending schools in adjacent areas.
+Educational participation is high, with 25.9% of residents currently enrolled in formal education.
+This includes 10.2% in primary education, 7.0% in secondary education, and 2.3% pursuing tertiary education.
+There are eight schools operating within Dorrigo, educating approximately 306 students.
+The educational mix includes six primary, one secondary, and one K-12 school.
+School places per 100 residents stand at 9.5, below the regional average of 15.6, indicating some students may attend schools in adjacent areas.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education